ZadorLaboratory/mapseq-processing/README.md

 	-o fastq.out/M253.reads.tsv 	# write to TSV file fastq/M253_CR_S1_R*.fastq	# paired-end input FASTQs.
 ```
 process_fastq_pairs.py pulls out sequences lines from both read files, trims, and combines them.
 Some QC filtering is done at this step, with removal of long stretches of homo-polymers and removal of any sequences with low-confidence base calls ('N' bases).
 Note that input files can be fastq or fastq.gz--the program will decompress on the fly if needed.

+Program will accept an even-number set of inputs.
+Just be sure that they are in the correct read1-read2-read1'-reqd2' order.

 For a standard ~400M read experiment, this takes about 45 minutes.
 (Or 15 minutes on a new Mac M3).